smithse/TTGO-Wiki/Home.md

 # rdzTTGOsonde overview

-This software turns simple ESP32 boards with SX127x-LoRa-Chip and some display into a portable receiver for radiosondes.
+This software turns simple ESP32 boards with SX127x-LoRa-Chip and some display into a portable receiver for radiosondes (RS41, RS92, DFM06, DFM09, M10).

 Available documentation:
 - [[Supported boards]]. _Check what boards you can use._